eltimn/lift-mongoauth/README.markdown

 "Authenticated" means the user logged in by supplying their password.
 "Logged In" means the user was logged in by either an ExtSession or LoginToken, or they are Authenticated.

+# Localization

+A default localization is provided and can be found [here](https://github.com/jonoabroad/lift-mongoauth/tree/master/src/main/resources/toserve/mongoauth.resources.html).
+If you require another language or would prefer different text, copy the default and subtitute your values.
+See the [Localization](https://www.assembla.com/spaces/liftweb/wiki/Localization) page on the Liftweb wiki for more information.

 # Example Implementation